Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Experimental setting

 \subsection{Algorithm initialization}

-\begin{itemize} \item $K$-means: in both Stadion versions (standard and extended), effective initialization is achieved using $K$-means++ \cite{Arthur2007} and keeping the best of 35 runs (w.r.t. the cost function). \item Ward linkage: agglomerative clustering is deterministic, no initialization strategy is needed. \item Gaussian Mixture Model: Two initializations were considered.
+\begin{itemize} \item $K$-means: initialization is achieved using $K$-means++ \cite{Arthur2007} and keeping the best of 35 runs (w.r.t. the cost function). \item Ward linkage: agglomerative clustering is deterministic, no initialization strategy is needed. \item Gaussian Mixture Model: Two initialization schemes were considered.
 The first one uses $K$-means to initialize the EM algorithm.
-The second one uses the approach discussed in \citeAppendix{scrucca2015improved}.
-The main idea is to project the data through a suitable transformation which enhances separation of clusters.
-Among the investigated transformations, the scaled SVD transformation performed best in their experiments and so we used it.
-Then it applies model-based agglomerative hierarchical clustering at the initialization step.
-Once the hierarchy is obtained, the EM algorithm is run on the original data.
+The second one uses the approach discussed in \cite{scrucca2015improved} based on a scaled SVD and agglomerative hierarchical clustering at the initialization step.
 However, there was no noticeable difference between the two initializations. \end{itemize}